 Information will be released ONLY with a student's written permission or if a student's condition indicates clear and imminent danger to him/herself or to others.
 All records are maintained according to state and federal laws of confidentiality.

 Our data suggests that the top reasons students at York College access counseling is to address:

 When students transition into college it is important to find new resources for support.
 Sometimes this includes speaking with a professional counselor for listening, reflecting and problem solving.

 College can bring a number of firsts away from home that can be disruptive to one's life (e.g. loss of a loved one, relationship conflicts, changing mood and/or eating behaviors, and change in life plans, etc).
 Talking with a counselor will help increase a student's perspective on the status of their situation.

 Do I see the same counselor every time?

 Typically, the first meeting with a counselor is an intake/consultation session where the counselor listens to concerns and then helps the student identify ways to address these concerns.
 Students who choose to engage in the counseling process will be assigned to a clinical staff member for all subsequent visits.

 Yes, YCP Counseling Services has an intake packet we ask all students to complete when they initiate services.

 The intake packet becomes the student's file.
-All files are stored securely in file cabinets in the Counseling Services Admin area.
+All files are stored securely in the Counseling Services Admin area.
 Only the Counseling Staff has access to counseling records.